SadhuSoumik/SadhuSoumik/ReadMe.md

-# If it compiled,it conquers. 🗿
+# If it compiled, it conquers. 🗿

 ## 🌐 Socials: